-“How do you get out of a rut?
-Regain passion for your work?
-Get yourself up for each day?
-Have you thought about this?
-It happens to me often.
-I find it makes me miserable.
-I feel guilty and useless, because I tend to piss away the day.
-The only way I get back into it is to get on a good roll with a new project.
-But sometimes that takes too much time to happen.”
+“Have you thought about this?” he continued.
+“It happens to me often.
+It makes me miserable.
+I feel useless, because I tend to piss away the day.
+The only way I can get back into it is to get on a good roll with a new project.
+But sometimes it takes too long for that to happen.”

 You wake up tired and unmotivated.
 You dread work.
 Everything seems more interesting than what you have to do.